Ahnfelt/jsonr/README.md

 If `of: ...` is specified in `any()`, no two options may accept the same JSON type (JSON types are number/string/bool/null/object/array).

+A top level `_hints: {my_type: {...}, ...}`, which for a subset of the types gives key/value hints on how to represent the datatype in the programming language the consumes the file.
+The values are of type `any()`, and the interpretation is left up to each implementation.

 ## Parsing JSONR